 Now I know you must be thinking that buying a whoopie pie baking pan for one holiday is a bit silly.
 Well, you can use the heart shaped whoopie pie pan to make cookies in, too.

-I also just bought a box of Pillsbury Funfetti Cake Mix, so the ideas for easy gluten free whoopie pies are endless!
+I also just bought a box of Pillsbury Funfetti Gluten Free Cake and Cupcake Mix, so the ideas for easy gluten free whoopie pies are endless!
 Experiment – have fun – and buy two whoopie pie baking pans – a round pan and a heart shaped pan.
 Or two of each!
 You’ll thank me when you are baking one dozen, while another dozen cool.
-(I’m headed back to the crafts store to pick up another one!)

 Easy Gluten Free Whoopie Pies